ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-Custom-Panel/RViz-Custom-Panel.rst

    {
      // Access the abstract ROS Node and
-     // in the process lock it for exclusive use until the method is done. node_ptr_ = getDisplayContext()->getRosNodeAbstraction().lock();
+     // in the process lock it for exclusive use until the method is done.
+     // on init add a thread lock to our ROS node. node_ptr_ = getDisplayContext()->getRosNodeAbstraction().lock();

      // Get a pointer to the familiar rclcpp::Node for making subscriptions/publishers